kvietmeier/Terraform/azure/VMs/linuxvm_2/README.md

 #### This config is under development (ToDo)

-* Experiment with using a json source for "multivm"
 * cleanup network config - single NIC (done)
 * Use existing NSG - test for region
 * Use "remote_exec" to run some CPUinfo commands